In on the Kill Taker: Music and lyrics

-The material on In on the Kill Taker retained the band's aggressive and rhythmic style, but displayed more diversity as well.
+Andy Kellman of AllMusic made note of what he considered to be "skinned-knee production values" present on In on the Kill Taker.
+The material on the album retained the band's aggressive and rhythmic style, but displayed more diversity as well.
 Fugazi downplayed any conscious efforts to make Kill Taker more experimental or diverse.
 According to Picciotto “I don’t really think of any of the records as being any more experimental than any of the others, because to us they were all experiments,” he said.
 “We were just trying to figure stuff out and push ourselves further each time.
 So to my ear every record sounds like a step forward, or sideways, or at least somewhere else from the one before it.”
 Matt Diehl of Rolling Stone labelled the album "a virtual encyclopedia of punk-derived musical styles" and recognized a large number of influences from bands such as The Ruts, U.K. Subs (for "Facet Squared" and "Public Witness Program"), Sonic Youth (for "Smallpox Champion"), Gang of Four (for "Cassavetes"), Pylon, "early" R.E.M. (for "Sweet and Low"), and even "the speedy hardcore sound" of MacKaye's former band Minor Threat (for "Great Cop").
 "23 Beats Off" earned comparisons to an early Wire track "literally stretched and pulled out to nearly seven minutes, [as] MacKaye goes from singing (as best he can) to screaming about a man who was once “at the center of some ticker tape parade,” who turns into “a household name with HIV.”"